 Calculation of the number of bacterial cells within the soil sample.

 Community DNA is extracted from a soil and quantified by spectroscopic analyses.
-The estimated quantity of DNA measured as µg DNA per m of solution is related back to the total volume of DNA extracted in solution to give a total amount of DNA per g of soil.
+The estimated quantity of DNA measured as µg DNA per mL of solution is related back to the total volume of DNA extracted in solution to give a total amount of DNA per g of soil.
 By knowing the theoretical value of DNA per cell, the total number of cells per g of soil can be calculated.

 Example